On-page SEO Guide for Local Businesses

 The listing on GMB is free and you can begin the process right away by heading to the Google My Business suite.
 Keep the NAP details in sync with the listings on the other online directories.
 Every detail should be in the same order as the previous listings and remember to select the right category for your business.
 Once you register, you will need to verify the site before Google indexes it.
 Audiovisuals are an excellent way of making your GMB listing more interactive both with users and Google’s crawler bots.
 I dedicated a whole blog to the Benefits of GMB.

 As you continue to offer amazing services to your clients, ask some of them to drop their genuine reviews on the various platforms including Trustpilot, Tripadvisor without forgetting Google My Business.
 Apart from reviews adding credibility to a business, they enhance the ranking on local SERPs especially if they are positive.

 On-page optimisation of SEO remains a cornerstone for businesses that want to attract a wider base of clients in their local areas.
 The aforementioned strategies will help your business gain a competitive edge in this data-driven era.
-If you would like some help with this, please see my SEO Consultant page to see all my services.
+If you would like some help with this, please see my London SEO services page to see all my services.